swiftlang/swift-evolution/proposals/NNNN-clock-instant-date-duration.md

   var now: Instant { get }

   func sleep(until deadline: Instant) async throws

+  var minimumResolution: Duration { get }
 }
 ```

 This means that given an instant, it is intrinsically linked to the clock; e.g., a monotonic instant is not meaningfully comparable to a wall clock instant.
 However, as an ease of use concession, the durations between two instants can be compared.
 However, doing this across clocks is considered a programmer error, unless handled very carefully.
 By making the protocol hierarchy just clocks and instants, it means that we can easily express a compact form of a duration that is usable in all cases; particularly for APIs that might adopt Duration as a replacement to an existing type.

+The clock minimum resolution will have a default implementation that returns `.nanosecond(1)`.

 Clocks can then be used to measure a given amount of work.
 This means that clock should have the extensions to allow for the affordance of measuring workloads for metrics, but also measure them for performance benchmarks.